corralledcode/flagcalc/README.md

 each do the same thing, making a K_5, with edges ab ac ad ae bc bd be cd ce de.

-3. A leading “-” means “path with the following sequence of vertices” (including cycles, if the path ends with the vertex it began on.
+3. A leading “-” means “path with the following sequence of vertices” (including cycles, if the path ends with the vertex it began on; we technically include “walks” when not a path due to visiting vertices more than once, e.g. -abcdefghdijka for a figure eight).

 -abcde